 To celebrate 110 years of defining audio excellence, Denon is proud to bring you our premium flagship SACD player featuring Denon’s original patented Advanced S.V.H.
 Mechanism for the highest audio accuracy.
 With an outstanding Quad DAC configuration, advanced Ultra AL32 Processing, and strong aluminum feet, upgrade your musical expectations.
-This celebratory Anniversary Series SACD player comes in a unique silver graphite colour, with a 5-year out-of-box warranty and a special Certificate of Authenticity stamped with the approval of Denon’s Head Engineer.
+This celebratory Anniversary Series SACD player comes in a unique silver graphite color, with a 5-year out-of-box warranty and a special Certificate of Authenticity stamped with the approval of Denon’s Head Engineer.

 - Defining audio excellence since 1910: Denon is proud to release our limited edition Anniversary Series silver graphite premium DCD-A110 SACD Player.